-Although federal law forbids some debt collectors, like collection agencies, from threatening you with jail, these collectors don’t always follow the law.
-So if you receive unlawful harassment, you should file a complaint with the Consumer Financial Protection Bureau (CFPB).
+Although federal law forbids debt collectors from threatening you with jail, these collectors don’t always follow the law.
+Threatening you with jail time is considered harassment under the FDCPA.
+If this happens to you, file a complaint with the Consumer Financial Protection Bureau (CFPB).

 You can also protect yourself by responding to any court notices or summons you receive.
-For a lawsuit summons, you will be able to provide a defense in court.
-In some of these instances, the law might be fully on your side, such as if the debt is time-barred under the statute of limitations.
-You should also never ignore an order to appear in court, including for a court hearing or a debtor’s exam.
+If you’re served a summons, you get an opportunity to present your defense in court.
+In some of these instances, the law might be fully on your side, such as if the debt is past the statute of limitations.
+Never ignore an order to appear in court, including for a court hearing or a debtor’s exam.
 If you do, it may lead to jail time.

 Finally, make sure you know your rights.
-You can look for a nonprofit legal aid organization or reach out to a local attorney for legal advice.
+If you need help dealing with a debt collection lawsuit, you can look for a nonprofit legal aid organization or reach out to a local attorney for legal advice.
 Your state attorney general’s consumer division will likely have resources as well.

-If bankruptcy is not the right solution for you, look into debt consolidation or a debt management plan.
 A free consultation with a nonprofit credit counselor is a great place to start to better understand which option is best for you.
-Seeking some way to resolve your debt won’t just help you avoid prison, it will improve your credit score, stabilize your bank account, and get you more favorable interest rates long term.
-The bottom line is settling your debt offers many benefits.
+Seeking some way to resolve your debt won’t just help you avoid prison, it can help you clean up your credit report, improve your credit score, stabilize your bank account, and get you more favorable interest rates long term.
+The bottom line is that dealing with your debt offers many benefits.